maistra-prow-testing/istio-operator/README.md

 # Maistra Istio Operator

-This project is an operator that can be used to manage the installat [Istio](https://istio.io) control plane. test
+This project is an operator that can be used to manage the installat [Istio](https://istio.io) control plane.

 ## Installation